 What is Adoption?

-Since a guardianship is usually temporary, the biological parents still maintain a legal relationship with their child.
-This arrangement only means that the conservator can make certain decisions on the child’s behalf.
+Since guardianship is usually temporary, the biological parents still maintain a legal relationship with their child.
+Further, this arrangement only means that the conservator can make certain decisions on the child’s behalf.

 A family law guardianship with a minor can end in several ways.
 If one of the following events occurs, the legal relationship is dissolved.

-- Assets are exhausted (this only occurs in guardianship instances based solely on finance management).
+- Assets are exhausted (this only occurs in guardianship instances based solely on finance management)

-- Death of the child.
+- Death of the child

-- Guardianship dissolved by court order.
+- Guardianship dissolved by court order

 None of these events would end the legal relationship between an adoptive parent and their child.